 what the time-out might be - but it will be 90 minutes or more.

 - Why do this?
-Experience has shown that some users may
+Experience has shown that some

 forget that their WebSDR window is open and an even smaller number